-A genuine ruby has a hardness level of around 9 on the Mohs scale.
-In contrast, fake rubies are often made of substitutes such as glass or tourmaline and are much softer thus easily scratch.
+A real ruby stone is a 9.0 on the Mohs scale and one of the world's hardest gemstones.
+In contrast, fake rubies are often made of substitutes such as glass or tourmaline and are much softer thus easily scratched.

-A real ruby has a deep, rich red color.
-A red so vivid it looks bright, while fake rubies often appear light and dull, as if there is no substance within them.
+The color of your ruby stone is one of the best things to look at first.
+A real ruby gemstone has a deep, rich red color.
+A ruby-red so vivid it looks bright, while fake rubies often appear light and dull, as if there is no substance within them.

-Natural gemstones are those that form naturally as minerals deep in the earth.
-Authentic ruby stones always have flaws - sometimes a black spot, a line or an inclusion.
+Under good lighting, you will able to spot flaws in the surface of an authentic ruby.
+These are known as 'inclusions.'
+Natural gemstones are those that form naturally as minerals deep in the earth, thus authentic ruby stones always have flaws - sometimes a black spot, a line or an inclusion.

 In addition to this, real rubies have a consistent clarity.
 If the stone is not the same clarity throughout, it is not a real ruby.

 Most real rubies that are over ½ carat are cut into fancy shapes, such a pear or cushion shape.
 A round shape in a large ruby is a clear signal that it may be an imitation stone.